manuGil/online-core/docs/source/databases.rst

 -----------------------------------

-Data Retrival
+Data Retrieval
 -------------

-So far you have got acquainted with the concepts of the relational database and its components.
+So far, you have got acquainted with the concepts of the relational database and its components.
 Now, you will interact with a database and perform simple queries to retrieve data stored in the database.

-In this exercise you will not interact with a RDBMS but with a Spatialite database which can be described as a file-based database.
+In this exercise, you will not interact with an RDBMS but with a Spatialite database which can be described as a file-based database.
 This is good enough to show you how a GIS organizes and queries data, without the technicalities behind a specific RDBMS.
 You will also understand how the data in a GIS can be interrelated by using joins.
 By learning this, you should not have problems if you need to interact with data in a fully-fledged RDMS.

 .. note::
    **Reflection.**
    Even though it is a good practice to store and organize your data in a database, it is not always necessary.
-In personal projects where you do not have multiple users, and the amount of data is not very large and/or the queries you need are not too complicated, you can use a file structure in your GIS or a file-based database instead of an external database.
-But if deal with large projects where more than one user will work with hundreds or thousands of files and perform advanced queries, you should design and implement a database before starting analysing and visualising your data in a GIS.
+In personal projects,  you can use a file structure in your GIS or a file-based database instead of an external database.
+A database is not necessary when you do not have multiple users, and the amount of data is not very large or the queries you will define are not complex.
+But in large projects, in which various users will work with hundreds or thousands of files and perform advanced queries; you should design and implement a database before starting analyzing and visualizing your data in a GIS.

 Having the necessary datasets is the starting point to be able to extract relevant information.
 Querying data is an important skill of a GIS analyst.
-To accomplish we use SQL – Structured Query Language.
+To accomplish this, we use SQL – Structured Query Language.

 .. important::
    **Resources.**